ramiro-igmun/Game-of-Life/README.md

 The View is represented by the GameWindow class, which is a GUI made with Java Swing.

-The Controller is represented by the class Controller, which controlls the GameWindow and the Model(Board-Generations).
+The Controller is represented by the class Controller, which controls the GameWindow and the Model(Board-Generations).